 4. CFIKTE Latest PCI-E Express - Best Performing PCIe Riser for Mining Cryptocurrency

 While the EXPLOMOS brand focuses almost exclusively on cables, adapters, and additional components, they do offer the errant non-electronic product.
 However, that has not prevented them from placing their primary focus on their electronic and component lineup which has lead to an exceptionally stable PCIe riser board.

 Best Performing PCIe Riser

 This PCIe riser is also one of the few on our list to provide a fuse and LED indicator light.
 This means that the PCIe fuse will blow before the rest of your components if there is a power distribution issue though it will not prevent future shorts once it is blown.
-Also, the insulation used for the EXPLOMOS is notably denser without being thicker, providing better protection from raw metal short circuits.
+Also, the insulation used for the CFIKTE is notably denser without being thicker, providing better protection from raw metal short circuits.